WfMC Awards for Case Management

-Each year we publish the winning case studies together with in-depth papers by industry thought-leaders in both print and digital editions: Empowering Knowledge Workers (2013 Winners), Taming the Unpredictable and How Knowledge Workers Get Things Done.
+Each year we publish the winning case studies together with in-depth papers by industry thought-leaders in both print and digiital editions: Thriving On Adaptability, Empowering Knowledge Workers, Taming the Unpredictable and How Knowledge Workers Get Things Done.
 The inaugural book on ACM Mastering the Unpredictable was published in 2010.

 You do not have to enter the awards to enjoy this special offer.

 This list is provided in order to clarify what judging criteria will be used.
 Higher selection preference will be given to cases that include more of these points.
 It is unlikely that any single use case can demonstrate all of these, don’t worry.

 It is unlikely that any single use case can demonstrate all of these, don’t worry.
 These points are provided in order to clarify what judging criteria will be used.
 Higher selection preference will be given to cases that include more of these points.

 Above all, remember, the judges are turned off by hype and advertising!

 The case studies submitted for an award are not advertisements and should not read like one.
 Read a quick page of advice from Keith.